edmundedgar/shadow-did-plc-server/compression.md

     "i" -> [[index, value], ...]   inserts: append to container at index "p" -> [[index, value], ...]   prepends: insert before element at index

-  For map inserts, value is [key_string, value_structure].
+  For map inserts, value is [key, value_structure] where key is an integer field name ID (if known) or a string.
 For array inserts/prepends, value is the element itself.
 Empty keys are omitted.

 Index semantics
 ===============